tsaad-dev/drafts/sfrr/draft-mtaillon-summary-frr.md

 signaling.

-The PLR SHOULD assign the same Bypass_Group_Identifier to all protected LSPs that share the same egress link, and bypass tunnel as long as the protected LSP(s) can share the same group attributes, including the modified tunnel sender address used for backup path identification as described in
+The PLR SHOULD assign the same Bypass_Group_Identifier to all protected LSPs that share the egress link, and bypass tunnel as long as the protected LSP(s) have the common group attributes, including the modified tunnel sender address used for backup path identification as described in
 {{!RFC4090}}.

 The MP maintains the PLR group assignments learned via signaling, and acknowledges the group assignments via signaling.
 Once the PLR receives the acknowledgment, FRR signaling can proceed as group based.

 The PLR node that supports Summary FRR procedures adds the Extended ASSOCIATION